-- 1) Each prospective new student is required to come personally to campus to complete administrative registration. - 2) Submit the original certificate/STTB and a legalized copy/photocopy of 1 sheet. - 3) Submit a passport photo, size of 3 x 4, 2 pieces. - 4) Submit a copy of ID card / driver's license as much as 1 sheet. - 5) Bring proof of acceptance of the test. - 6) Proof of payment for UKT or UKT and UKA registration which has been deposited in BNI Bank. - Statement letter free of drugs and willing to participate in SMEs activities. - 8) A statement of ability to comply with the rules and regulations.
+- 1) Each prospective new student is required to come personally to campus to complete administrative registration. - 2) Submit the original certificate/STTB and a legalized copy/photocopy of 1 sheet. - 3) Submit a passport photo, size of 3 x 4, 2 pieces. - 4) Submit a copy of ID card / driver's license as much as 1 sheet. - 5) Bring proof of acceptance of the test. - 6) Proof of payment for single tuition fee (UKT) and initial tuition fees (UKA) registration which has been deposited in BNI Bank. - 7) Statement letter free of drugs and willing to participate in SMEs activities. - 8) A statement of ability to comply with the rules and regulations.